gbeckers/Darr/README.rst

   parameters depending on how you typically read and write the data, and failing to do so may lead to access that is in fact slower.
-- Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of whicSh are small text files (~150 b - 1.7 kb).
+- Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of which are small text files (~150 b - 1.7 kb).
 This has two disadvantages:

   - It is less ideal when transferring data, for example by email.
 You may